 Twenty-seven counties in the state have opted in to VSP, including Whitman County, which received approval for its VSP Work Plan in 2017.
 The work plan is a locally driven watershed plan that includes voluntary, incentive-based tools to protect critical areas and maintain and enhance the viability of agriculture.
 The work plan was put together by a work group representing key stakeholders and agricultural groups within Whitman County.

 The Voluntary Stewardship Program works under the assumption that complex environmental problems can be solved through voluntary cooperation.
-The long-term impact of the VSP could include significant changes in how environmentally critical areas are managed on agricultural land, and will be applicable to many similar challenges where top-down methods are less likely to be effective than locally driven, incentive-focused approaches.
+The long-term impact of VSP could include significant changes to how environmentally critical areas are managed on agricultural land, and will be applicable to many similar challenges where top-down methods are less likely to be effective than locally driven, incentive-focused approaches.

 What are stewardship practices?

 Stewardship practices are broadly defined as any practice that, when implemented, further protects critical areas directly or indirectly, and maintains or improves agricultural viability whether or not it meets a Natural Resources Conservation Service (NRCS) conservation practice or other standard recognized by VSP.

 What is addressed in the VSP Work Plan?

 In order to establish a VSP program, a watershed work plan is required, and it must contain goals and benchmarks for the protection and enhancement of critical areas.
 The Whitman County VSP Work Plan was submitted by the work group in August 2017 and was approved by the Directors of the Washington State Conservation Commission, Department of Fish and Wildlife, Department of Agriculture, and Department of Ecology.
 The county work plan includes a list of critical areas subject to VSP, an outreach plan, and goals for the county.
 You can view the Whitman County VSP work plan here.